iot49/iot49.org/docs/ide/install.md

 * Host device: one of
     * Raspberry Pi 4 (2GBytes suffice for *iot49*)
     * Raspberry Pi 3
-    * Intel NUC or compatible
+    * Intel NUC or compatible **(Custom install only!)**

   Other 64-Bit ARM or Intel CPUs (`aarch64` or `amd64`) may work as well.
-* SD Card with at least 16GBytes (32GBytes is a good compromise between size and reliability).
-A good quality card is highly recommended (Sandisk, Samsung, etc).
+* SD Card with at least 32GBytes.
+A good quality card is **highly recommended**, e.g. Sandisk Max Endurance or Samsung Pro Endurance.
-    * Not needed for installation on Intel NUC or compatible
+    * Intel NUC or compatibles usually have internal storage.
+An SD Card is not needed in this case.
 * A networked computer (e.g. a laptop) with an SD Card slot (only used for installation)

 **Software:**